 Develop Me’s Coding Fellowship is a hands-on, project driven, intensive 12 week course in web development.
 You’ll get to grips with all the technologies, tools, processes and skills you need to embark on a career as a web developer – whilst putting together a portfolio of real world project work and making some great contacts along the way.

-All of this will put you in the perfect position to get a job as a junior developer straight from graduation.
+All of this will put you in the perfect position to land a job as a junior developer straight from graduation.
 We’ll even help you make that transition and put you in touch with our partner companies that are hiring at the time.

 Kick start your career in tech – learn to code in just 12 weeks!

 Industry-Ready, Delivered by Experts

 Our immersive web development bootcamp equips students with a solid and well rounded skill base, enabling them to enter the industry immediately from graduation.